 The black line is a rough boundary where more rigid ices exist and are coated with tholin and covered in a thin vinear of methane snow.

-The yellow is the zone where tholin runoff has stopped show signs of coalescing in the polygonal cell troughs.
+The yellow is the zone where tholin runoff has stopped showing signs of coalescing in the polygonal cell troughs.
 They have dispersed and become more diffuse.

 The the troughs turn bright colored rather than darkened by red tholin they now exhibit the lack of tholin.
 The troughs are now brighter than the polygonal cell center.

 This shows how wind has carried a lighter aerosol version of the tholin onto the higher elevated raised hills of the cells.

-The wind direction and pattern can be determined by the are where the aerosol tholin is carried the farthest.
+The wind direction and pattern can be determined by where the aerosol tholin is carried the farthest.

 This wind is coming from the north as the aerosols have traveled the furthest from that direction, along the western edge of SP the tholin accumulates close to the shore line.